Noaht8/alx-higher_level_programming/0x11-python-network_1/README.md

 - How to make HTTP `POST`/`PUT`/etc. request
 - How to fetch JSON resources
 - How to manipulate data from an external service

+## Copyright - Plagiarism
+- You are tasked to come up with solutions for the tasks below yourself to meet with the above learning objectives.
+- You will not be able to meet the objectives of this or any following project by copying and pasting someone else’s work.
+- You are not allowed to publish any content of this project.